Need help choosing a 1-carat diamond ring?

 Let’s take, for example, a diamond that costs $5,000 and weighs half a carat: if you divide the price of the diamond ($5,000) by its weight (0.5 carat), you get $2,500 as the price per carat.
 Similarly, a diamond that costs $8,000 and weighs one carat will have a price per carat of $8,000.

 Some diamonds have a greater price per carat depending on factors like cut, color and clarity.
-For example, a 1-carat diamond with H color and VVS2 clarity costs around $7,800 per carat, while one with E color and VVS2 clarity costs $10,350 per carat.
+For example, if you were looking to buy vvs diamonds, a 1-carat diamond with H color and VVS2 clarity costs around $7,800 per carat, while one with E color and VVS2 clarity costs $10,350 per carat.

 Read Also: What is the significance of diamond clarity?

 It’s important to remember that price per carat doesn’t continually increase with weight.
-Many times, the price of a diamond ring is subjective and driven by feelings, which is why it’s important to carefully select only the best diamond ring brands to shop for.
+Many times, the price of a diamond ring is subjective and driven by feelings, which is why it’s important to carefully select only the best diamond ring stores to shop at.

 When buying a 1-carat diamond ring, online retailers can provide a significantly more extensive product selection and price range compared to local stores.